apostrophecms/docs/docs/guide/webpack.md

 ### Passing extensions options from any modules

-Webpack extensions can also be function that take an `options` parameter.
+Webpack extensions can also be functions that take an `options` parameter.
-From any module, you can declare a `extensionOptions` property in your webpack object.
+From any module, you can declare an `extensionOptions` property in your webpack object.
 For each webpack extension found in the project, it will look for all `extensionOptions` of the same name and reduce them in a single options object passed to the extension itself.

 Example: